nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   and user preference data in json format, and read them back into corresponding objects.
 * The main storage class inherits from all of `AddressBookStorage`, `TaskBookStorage`, `OrderBookStorage`, and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-* Each Book Storage component (`AddressBookStorage`, `TaskBookStorage`, `OrderBookStorage`) has a `JsonSerializable` class which is in charge of making converting the model's data into correct json file and retrieving the data from the json file to convert it to a model data.
+* Each Book Storage component (`AddressBookStorage`, `TaskBookStorage`, `OrderBookStorage`) has a `JsonSerializable` class which is in charge of converting the model's data into correct json file and retrieving the data from the json file to convert it to a model data.
 * Each `JsonSerializable` class implements its own `JsonAdapted` class which specifies methods to convert model Object (i.e `Person`, `Task`, `Order`) into json object and vise versa.
-* The `JsonSerializable` class and `JsonAdapted` class also checks the correctness of the json files format, and in the case when any of the format is wrong, it will then throw a `IllegalValueException` and  `IllegalValueException`
+* The `JsonSerializable` class and `JsonAdapted` class also checks the correctness of the json files format, and in the case when any of the format is wrong, it will then throw a `DataConversionException` and  `IllegalValueException`
 ### Common classes

 Classes used by multiple components are in the `seedu.salesnote.commons` package.